huzaifakhan04/basic-grayscale-image-processing/README.md

 ### References:

-* M. Reynolds, Maxwellreynolds/quadtree-image-program: A "compressor" for images using the Quadtree data structure (with C++ and opencv), GitHub.
+* M. Reynolds, Quadtree-Image-Program: A "compressor" for images using the Quadtree data structure (with C++ and opencv), GitHub.
 (2019). https://github.com/maxwellreynolds/Quadtree-Image-Program (accessed December 15, 2022).